alercah/rado/lang.md

 ## General Syntax

-A Peri specification is composed of several files (usual extension `.pr`) put together.
+A Rado specification is composed of several files (usual extension `.pr`) put together.
 Each file is a series of *statements*, which always start with a keyword indicating the type of statement.
 A statement can span multiple lines, and multiple statements can appear on the same line.
 Semicolons are permitted